raiden-network/raiden/docs/Get-Started-With-API-Walkthough.rst

         "settle_timeout": 600
     }

 Here it's interesting to notice that the balance of the channel is now ``0`` and that the state is set to ``"settled"``.
-This means that netted balance that we are owed from our counterparty has now been transferred to us on the blockchain and that the life cycle of the payment channel is ended.
+This means that the net balance that we are owed from our counterparty has now been transferred to us on the blockchain and that the life cycle of the payment channel has ended.